cube-js/cube/docs/content/Configuration/Config.md

 <!-- prettier-ignore-start -->
 [[warning | Note]]
-| In previous versions of Cube.js it was called `queryTransformer`.
+| In previous versions of Cube.js, this was called `queryTransformer`.
 <!-- prettier-ignore-end -->

 This is a security hook to check your query just before it gets processed.
 You